jhill0/sevr-cli/README.md

 ### type
-Add a new type to an Ichabod project
+Add a new type to an Sevr project

 ```
-Usage: ich type [options] <collection-name>
+Usage: sevr type [options] <collection-name>

 Options: